beanaas/GPU_stuff/Lab6/answer.md

 Each thread should produce two outputs, because we are swapping two values in each work item.

 *How many items can you handle in one workgroup?*
 1024.
 Because we set the localWorkSize to 512 or the number of threads, whichever is the smallest.
-Because each workSize contains to workGroups, the maximal items in one WorkGroup is 1024.
+Because each workSize contains two workGroups, the maximal items in one WorkGroup is 1024.
+2048 if we increase the localWorkSize to 1024 which is the maximum work group size.

 *What problem must be solved when you use more than one workgroup?
 How did you solve it?*
 Synchronization and coordination among different workgroups.
-We don't think we have solved it?
+Mapping workgroups to array ranges is used to avoid synchronization issues.
+Since each workgroup handles a distinct range of the array to sort, no synchronization is needed between workgroups

 *What time do you get?
 Difference to the CPU?
 What is the break even size?
 What can you expect for a parallel CPU version?
 (Your conclusions here may vary between the labs.)*
 4096 is the break even size.
 Probably faster then the single core?
 Maybe even then the GPU because not needing to copy memory here and there?